elioth-coder/jx-component/readme.md

 })
 ```

-The code above will render six boxes with similar sizes and two buttons.
-Clicking the first button will change the color of boxes with even numbers to red.
-While clicking the second button will change the color of boxes with odd numbers to green.
+The code above will render six boxes with similar sizes and two buttons below the six boxes.
+Clicking the first button will change the color of the boxes marked with even numbers to red.
+While clicking the second button will change the color of the boxes marked with odd numbers to green.
 [jxComponent](#jxcomponent) uses the value of the `domref` attribute to reference a DOM element.
 Adding `domref="box1"` on an element is equivalent to `$('[domref="box1"]')`. [jxComponent](#jxcomponent) stores the value of `$('[domref="box1"]')` to `this.$refs.$box1`.

 ### Life cycle hooks